-On March 13, 2020, the World Health Organization declared COVID-19 a global pandemic.
-This has had adverse impacts in Canada and has had a significant effect on the financial markets.
-As this continues, there could be further impact on the Foundation, its donors and its investments.
-Management is actively monitoring the effect on its financial condition, liquidity, operations, suppliers, industry and workforce.
-As a result, management anticipates a temporary decline in donation revenue and it has postponed and/or cancelled a number of its significant fundraisers.
-The Foundation's investments (Note 2) measured at fair value are reported in these financial statements at their fair value on March 31, 2020.
+As the pandemic continues, there could be further impact on the Foundation, its community of service, its donors and its investments.
+The Foundation has adapted fundraising efforts in response to the pandemic.
+The Foundation's investments (Note 2) measured at fair value are reported in these financial statements at their fair value on March 31, 2021.
 These investments are experiencing fluctuations in value.
-The extent of any future impact on the Foundation's investments as a result of the COVID-19 pandemic is unknown.
-Given the daily evolution of the pandemic and the global responses to curb its spread, the Foundation is not able to estimate fully the effects at this time.
+Management is actively monitoring the effect on its liquidity, financial position and operations.
+The extent of any future impact on the Foundation's investments as a result of the pandemic is unknown and the Foundation is not able to estimate fully the effects at this time.